Updated October 2021: Knowing how to write a B2B case study is one of those crucial skills every B2B SaaS marketing team needs to nail.

 - Hit a home run with your title

 - Focus on your customer, not your company

 - Use quotes to add personality and credibility

-- Don’t let a lack of statistics stop you in your tracks
+- Don’t let a lack of metrics stop you in your tracks

 - Guide your reader with a call to action

 - Find inspiration for your content from other case study examples